-We use an ethics approval process to ensure we produce high quality research while respecting the rights of participants.
-These standards, set through our registered independent Human Research Ethics Committee, are the heart of our research rigour.
+We use an ethics approval process to ensure we produce high-quality research while respecting the rights of participants.
+These standards, established through our registered independent Human Research Ethics Committee, are at the core of our commitment to research rigour.

 External applications

-We are reviewing our policy in regards to external applications.
+We are reviewing our policy regarding external applications.
 For the foreseeable future HREC will not be accepting external applications.

 Human Research Ethics Committee